bafyle/Sudoku-game-using-Pygame/README.md

 ~~~

 ## Solving algorithm:
-i used backtracking algorithm to solve the puzzle
+I used backtracking algorithm to solve the puzzle

-you can find the code in puzzleSolver.py file
+You can find the code in puzzleSolver.py file

-## Puzzles
+## Puzzles:
 The dataset is a .csv file.
 I used pandas library to get the puzzles and sqlite3 connector to store the puzzles into the database

 You can run the code for yourself by: